SenkiAlphonse/Vulpes-velox/README.md

 GOOGLE_CLIENT_SECRET=bLIhdXZ2INK1cG9ieO58W9ku

 ### Technologies, traits of project
-- Oauth2, have to add google email to users table to have authorize or to make admin.
+- Oauth2, have to add google email to users table to authorize or to make admin.
+Excluded /order endpoints.
 - Responsive css for mobile.
 - Validation and alerts for /storage/add and /order
   - Empty fields